GWeindel/hmp/README.md

 positions = simulations.simulation_positions()
 ```

-    ./dataset_README_raw.fif exists no new simulation performed

 ### Creating the event structure and plotting the raw data

 To recover the data we need to create the event structure based on the triggers sent during simulation.
 This is the same as analyzing real EEG data and recovering events in the stimulus channel.
-In our case 0 signal the onset of the stimulus and 5 the onset of the response.
+In our case 1 signal the onset of the stimulus and 6 the moment of the response.
 Hence a trial is defined as the times occuring between the triggers 1 and 6.

 ```python